Skip to main content

 • Review before adding: Check generated tests align with your requirements

-• Update locators: Always verify and update selectors in Write mode tests
+• Update locators: Always verify and update selectors before running generated tests

 Troubleshooting